-How To Install Inside Mount Blinds - For Vinyl & More
+How to Install Inside Mount Blinds on Vinyl Windows

 Vinyl windows are one of the most popular and affordable window options, but they do present some limitation when it comes to hanging blinds.
 Here’s what you need to know about the pros and cons of vinyl windows and how to install inside mount blinds on vinyl windows.